top of page

 Sandy was locked up in prison when he heard the news.
 One of the guards told him that a woman (my mother) had been in the police station in Irish Town screaming como una loca about it.
 There were no mobile phones in Gibraltar at that time and news moved from llanito to llanito old school.
 Sandy would rather have had a phone call from his wife I am sure.
 Imagine finding out you are going to be a dad from a guy in a black suit, who torments you with a police stick, and throws commands around in a mix of old Victorian English and obscure Andalusian slang!
 He was only nineteen when he heard.
 Bloody nineteen years of age!
 At nineteen I barely grew hairs on my testicles and Sandy was already a smuggler, a dad, and a convicted criminal.
 Sometimes, I think it should have been him to write all this.
 I am sure the writing would have had more rock and roll adventures, more high-paced speed boat chases, more drugged up beach parties, more brushes with the bobbies and less nonsense.
 But, Sandy is gone.
 It’s just me and I am here to talk about something else.
 I am here to talk about fatherhood.
 Fatherhood and the modern man (and the life of an underground singer songwriter in London, probably, but mostly about fatherhood).

-I was shocked when I heard Natalie was pregnant.
+When I found out I was dumbfounded.
 It did not seem possible after all those years of drunken meandering.
-Strangely, I did not consider a sex change, (I blame my sexually conservative upbringing) though I was shivering like a desiccated penguin.
-There was no obnoxious English prison guard around to beat me up either but I felt like someone was definitely hitting me in the groynes with a hockey stick.
-It was painful as fuck and I did not know how to respond.
-My reaction was to work.
-The first months after the announcement I worked like a Spanish donkey, rolled up my sleeves and accepted every performance job in the London cheap entertainment market.
-I signed on with a cheap company called, Penthouse LIVE, and embargoed my integrity by butchering Sting and U2 songs at business parties, noisy pubs and ruined theatres.
+I had always avoided what Jez denominated ‘major pregnancy scares’ to the extent that I had come to believe my easily excitable turnip was no longer a viable source of human life.
+That morning it became clear this was not the case.
+Natalie spoke with clinical precision: in her perfectly refined public school accent.
+I did not enjoy her accent half as much as other times.
+She uttered the sentence twice: I am pregnant.
+I am pregnant.
+Probably unnerved by my silence.
+But what could I say?
+I felt I was standing in front of a judge about to receive a punishment for a crime perpetrated by someone else’s biological disposition.
+A sex change was off the cards.
+I blame my conservative Latin upbringing for that.
+I did however feel like landing on top of a sharp kitchen knife harakiri style.
+There was no violent prison guard around but history and time were about to thump me in the groynes with a titanium hockey stick.
+All I could think of was my grandfather Antonio’s words: when life kicks you in the balls, give yourself to work.
+Nothing good has come out of indolent men who mope around.
+Perhaps he was right.
+Perhaps I had been avoiding my hunter-gatherer fate for far too long.
+It was time to get back to the grind.
+I rolled up my sleeves and accepted every performance job in the London cheap entertainment market.
+I signed on with a cheap company called, Penthouse LIVE, and embargoed my artistic integrity by butchering Sting and U2 songs at business parties, noisy pubs and ruined theatres.
 (Lately I have been foraging the internet to destroy the evidence of those gigs, luckily, no one bothered to film them.)
-I know events were an insult to music but they had to be done.
+I knew the events were an insult to music and human consciousness but I did not know what else to do.
 They were desperate times and, for all my ego and my drunken panache, I could not raise a child with a bank account balance struggling to jump over the fifty pound bar.
 Do you know what a bag of nappies costs in the United Kingdom this millennium?
 And I am talking about ASDA type nappies not the fancy ones they sell at Waitrose.
 When I realised a single nappy was about the same price as three cigarettes after tax, I decided to get extra work at a local boozer in the East End of London, The Carpenters Arms.
 I was already struggling to smoke straights without pawning my guitar.
 I hated rollies.
 I always have.
+Working at the pub was an arduous and soul-crushing affair.

 ‘What’s your name then?’ asked Natalie.